 THE COLLECTIVE NY BRINGS ITS DYNAMIC SHORT PLAY SERIES TO COASTAL CAROLINA UNIVERSITY FOR TWO PERFORMANCES MARCH 17 & 18

-Members of The Collective NY, including Coastal Carolina University alumni Kevin Kane* (TRAINWRECK, Chicago P.D.) and Brandon T. Snider (Inside Amy Schumer), will perform several short plays from the New York ensemble’s successful annual Collective:10 festival on Friday, March 17 and Saturday, March 18, 2017, in Myrtle Beach, SC.
-This will be the first time these plays have been performed by The Collective outside of New York.
+Members of The Collective NY, including Coastal Carolina University alumni Kevin Kane* (TRAINWRECK, Chicago P.D.) and Brandon T. Snider (Inside Amy Schumer), performed several short plays from the New York ensemble’s successful annual Collective:10 festival on Friday, March 17 and Saturday, March 18, 2017, in Myrtle Beach, SC.
+This was the first time these plays were performed by The Collective outside of New York.

-In the first of what the company hopes will be many professional exchanges, The Collective NY will travel to Coastal Carolina University where members of its ensemble will direct students, conduct a panel about not-for-profit theatre, share the process of its Collective Mondays, and lead a writing workshop.
-The week-long exchange culminates with two performances, which will also feature CCU students.
+In the first of what the company hopes will be many professional exchanges, The Collective NY traveled to Coastal Carolina University where members of its ensemble directed students, conducted a panel about not-for-profit theatre, shared the process of its Collective Mondays, and led a writing workshop.
+The week-long exchange culminated with two performances, which also featured CCU students.

-Limited tickets to the performances are available online through the Coastal Carolina Cultural Arts calendar.
-Tickets are $17 and seating is general admission.
-Performances begin at 7:30pm each night at the Edwards Theatre.
-A talkback with actors and members of the creative team will follow the Friday evening performance.
+Performances began at 7:30pm each night at the Edwards Theatre.
+A talkback with actors and members of the creative team followed the Friday evening performance.

 *These actors appear courtesy of Actors Equity Association.

 by Brandon T. Snider

 directed by Richard Masur

 featuring Collective ensemble members Mike Houston, Kevin Kane* and Brandon T. Snider

 by Timothy Brady